-People sometimes say, “Oh my customers don’t know how to use a website!”
+People sometimes think they can’t increase online sales because, “My customers don’t know how to use a website!”

 Whilst we do advocate for a sufficient amount of hand-holding and education, do not underestimate your customers.
-They are busily shopping happily and comfortably on Amazon and Kikuu.
+They are busily shopping happily and comfortably on Amazon, Jumia and Kikuu.

 If they can shop there, they can shop on your site as well.